-Bruce Beasley is the author of eight collections of poems, most recently All Soul Parts Returned(BOA Editions, September 2017), Theophobia (BOA Editions, 2012).
-The Corpse Flower: New and Selected Poems was published by The University of Washington Press, in 2007.
+Bruce Beasley is the author of nine collections of poems, most recently All Soul Parts Returned(BOA Editions, 2017), Theophobia (BOA Editions, 2012), and forthcoming in early 2023, Prayershreds (Orison Books).
+The Corpse Flower: New and Selected Poems was published by The University of Washington Press in 2007.
 His previous collection, Lord Brain, an extended meditation on neuroscience, cosmology, theology, and language, won the University of Georgia Press Contemporary Poetry Series Award and was published in 2005.
 Beasley won the Colorado Prize for Poetry in 1996 for Summer Mystagogia, selected by Charles Wright, and the 1994 Ohio State University Press/Journal Award for The Creation.
 Wesleyan University Press published his books Spirituals (1988) and Signs and Abominations(2000).